“How soon after an IUI does implantation occur?”

 How do you know if IUI is successful?

-The only way to confirm is through a pregnancy test.
+The only way to determine whether pregnancy has occurred is through appropriate pregnancy testing.
 Some people may notice cramping, light spotting, or tiredness, but these can also happen due to fertility medications or the natural cycle.
 Try not to rely on symptoms alone.

 Can implantation be late in IUI?